 At Glory To God, Confession is available on Saturdays from 10 a.m. to 10:45 a.m. and from 3:30 p.m. to 4:15 p.m., as well as on Wednesdays after Masses.
 Other times are by appointment through calling the Parish Office at 801-394-0204.

 Anointing the Sick

-Our Parish family rejoices with you for your engagement and will support you as you prepare for the sacrament of Marriage, the intimate, exclusive, unbreakable bond between a man and a woman authored by God.
+Our Parish family rejoices with you for your engagement and will support you as you prepare for the sacrament of Marriage, the intimate, exclusive, unbreakable bond between authored by God.
 It is a response to a call from God to reveal His love to the world.